runatlantis/atlantis/README.md

 If you want to use a different version of Terraform see [Terraform Versions](#terraform-versions)

 ### Hosting Atlantis
-Atlantis needs to be hosted somewhere that github.com or your GitHub Enterprise installation can reach.
+Atlantis needs to be hosted somewhere that github.com/gitlab.com or your GitHub/GitLab Enterprise installation can reach.
 Developers in your organization also need to be able to access Atlantis to view the UI and to delete locks.

 By default Atlantis runs on port `4141`.
 This can be changed with the `--port` flag.